jayantghadge/Palletique/README.md

 Palletique is a Chrome Extension that enhances your browsing experience by dynamically changing your browser theme based on the time of day.
 This personalized touch adds a visually pleasing atmosphere to your web surfing, making it both enjoyable and functional.
 The extension is crafted using HTML, CSS, and JavaScript to seamlessly integrate with your Chrome browser.

-## Features

-- **Dynamic Themes**: Browser theme changes dynamically with the time of day—morning, afternoon, evening, and night.

-- **Personalized Experience**: Enjoy a customized and comfortable browsing atmosphere.

-- **Time-of-Day Themes**: Unique browser designs tailored to different moments throughout the day.

 ## Gif Demo

 See Palletique in action: